 Carter Historic Farm

-The Carter Historic Farm is a 1930s cultural history museum.
+The Carter Historic Farm is a Depression-era farm.

-Life and farming in the 1930s is re-created through interactive programming, displays and special events.
+Life and farming in the Depression Era is re-created through interactive programming, displays and special events.
 Programs include food preservation and canning, farm play, campfires, farm chores, demonstrations, Preschoolers in the Parks (PiPs) programs, Farm Summer Camp and so much more.

 This is an excellent and free elementary school field trip location.